-- Fuel transfers to or from the drilling vessel, including transfers from the drilling vessel to other supporting vessels (e.g., anchor handler) or helicopters. - Fuel transfers to or from the OSR vessel, including transfers from these vessels to other supporting vessels such as work boats.
+- Fuel transfers to or from the drillship, including transfers from the drillship to other supporting vessels (e.g., anchor handler) or helicopters. - Fuel transfers to or from the OSR vessel, including transfers from these vessels to other supporting vessels such as work boats.

-Fuel Transfer Procedures for the OSR vessels and for the Kulluk or Discoverer are described in this document.
+Fuel Transfer Procedures for the OSR vessels and for the Discoverer are described in this document.

-The drilling vessel Kulluk or Discoverer incorporates fuel transfer facilities for helicopter support, fuel barge, and other support vessels.
+The drillship Discoverer incorporates fuel transfer facilities for helicopter support, fuel barge, and other support vessels.